node-red/node-red.github.io/docs/creating-nodes/appearance.md

 #### Port labels

-From Node-RED version **0.17** onwards nodes can optionally provide labels on their input and output ports, that can be seen by hovering the mouse over the port.
+Nodes can provide labels on their input and output ports that can be seen by hovering the mouse over the port.

 <div style="text-align:center">
     <img title="port labels" src="images/node-labels.png"/>